| Title: | Variable Selection in Partial Least Squares |

 number of samples in the selection matrix (default = 3). |

 A stability based variable selection procedure is adopted, where the samples have been split randomly into a predefined number of training and test sets.
 For each split, g, the following stepwise procedure is adopted to select the variables.
+This implementation does not follow the original publication exactly, but it opens for both regression and classification.

 Returns a vector of variable numbers corresponding to the model having lowest prediction error.